Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Methods

 \subsection{Generating Debate Summaries}

 As previously noted, summarising parliamentary debates presents distinct challenges.
 Unlike many traditional summarisation tasks, it requires not only an accurate representation of the arguments made but also precise attribution to the correct speakers.
 Moreover, to promote trust, fairness, and transparency, the content of the summary must be clearly traceable to the original source material.

-In light of these considerations, we adopt the following framework for summarising parliamentary debates.
-Formally, a debate is represented by an ordered sequence of $n$ interventions made by $m$ different speakers
+Formally, a debate is represented by an ordered sequence of $n$ interventions made by $m$ different speakers:

-where $i_k^{j}$ is a contribution made by speaker $j$, that was the $k^{th}$ contribution or intervention in the debate.
+where $i_j^k$ is a contribution made by speaker $j$, that was the $k$-th contribution or intervention in the debate.